 How Sales Managers Can Use Video to Onboard Their Teams Faster: Video is not just an external tool; it can also be used to smooth out internal processes and get new hires up to speed quickly.
 In this post, we walk through the reasons why you should get a head start on training videos and how to build a video knowledge base for your team over time.

 3 Types of Videos Your Sales Team Needs: Want to see how Wistia’s sales team puts video to work?
-For this article, we’ve created example videos with Soapbox that you can model your next video after.
+For this article, we’ve created example videos that you can model your next video after.
 Examples include the classic video voicemail, delightful demo, and teammate handoff videos.

 Don’t let a creative block stop you from producing your first sales-pitch video.
 Starting with a template or an example is a great way to test the waters and learn more about what resonates with your customers!